Starcounter/Docs/docs/topic-guides/database/database-classes.md

 }
 ```

-Due to the way reference navigation works with database objects, transient properties of objects that are retrieved through reference navigation return the default value of the property:
+Due to the way reference navigation works with database objects, transient properties of objects that are retrieved through reference navigation return the default value of the property or field:

 ```csharp
 using System;